Shuswap language

-The Shuswap language (/'ʃuːʃwɑːp/; secwepemctsín //ʃəxʷəpəmxˈtʃin//) is a northern Interior Salish language traditionally spoken by the Secwépemc /[ʃəˈxʷɛpəməx]/ or Shuswap people of British Columbia.
+Shuswap (/'ʃuːʃwɑːp/; Secwepemctsín /shs/) is a northern Interior Salish language traditionally spoken by the Secwépemc or Shuswap people of British Columbia.
 An endangered language, Shuswap is spoken mainly in the Central and Southern Interior of British Columbia between the Fraser River and the Rocky Mountains.
 According to the First Peoples' Cultural Council, 200 people speak Shuswap as a mother tongue, and there are 1,190 semi-speakers.

 Shuswap is the northernmost of the Interior Salish languages, which are spoken in Canada and the Pacific Northwest of the United States.
 There are two dialects of Shuswap: